 For students who have already submitted a thesis/dissertation to Proquest and need additional information regarding use, publication, or access, call Proquest at 1-800-521-0600.

 The following describes the typical submission process of theses and dissertations to USC Libraries:

-Step 1: Student works with Thesis Editor's office in the Grad School (or the appropriate coordinator in their school or department) to get a final version of thesis/dissertation/project.
+Step 1: Student works with Thesis Editor's office (email@example.com) in the Grad School (or the appropriate coordinator in their school or department) to get a final version of thesis/dissertation/project.

 Step 4: Student logs into https://usclibraries.usc.edu/thesis/registration and electronically agrees to allow USC to store, reproduce, and make the PDF publicly available per the Electronic Theses & Dissertations Digital Repository Agreement.